quark-database/docs/Database operations/6 • For auth tokens/5 • Delete a token.md

 ##### Success message

 ```
-✅
+✅  The token is deleted.
 ```

 ##### Reports

-1.
+1. The token does not exist
 ```
 ❌  An error occurred in Quark.

-The context:  ;
+The context:  You tried to delete a token;
-The error:    ;
+The error:    The token does not exist;
-What to do:   ;
+What to do:   You have probably already deleted it;

-Try following these steps:
-    1.

 Doesn't work?
 Ask a question!
 https://github.com/quark-database/cloud/issues